lpettit1/test-repo/README.md

 ## Team Effort:

-    *Randa
+* Randa

     -post creation form
     -routes
     -Mocha_Chai testing
     -Heroku Deployment
     -Cartoon Avatar NPM Package

-    *Dylan
+* Dylan

     -Login credentials
     -routes
     -models
     -Heroku Deployment

-    *Kade
+* Kade

     -user html
     -sign/login html
     -Display post html
         -Cartoon Avatar NPM Package

-    *Luke
+* Luke

     -DataBase
     -ReadMe
     -models

 ## Individual Responsibilities / Challenges -

-    *Dylan
+* Dylan

-        -I was responsible for working on the routes and models with Luke as well as adding and logging in users that are stored in the database.
-I faced a lot of challenges with the authentication switching from session to jwt to passport just to get the project working correctly.
-One improvement I would like to see for this app is a map that allows users to track and pin where they have "flushed" and be able to display it on their profiles.
+    -I was responsible for working on the routes and models with Luke as well asadding and logging in users that are stored in the database.
+I faced a lot ofchallenges with the authentication switching from session to jwt to passportjust to get the project working correctly.
+One improvement I would like to seefor this app is a map that allows users to track and pin where they have"flushed" and be able to display it on their profiles.

-    *kade
+* kade

-        -Responsibilities: User html, sign/login html, display post html, and cartoon avatar -I have had issues with getting javascript codes to work on the html pages and look the way they should
+    -Responsibilities: User html, sign/login html, display post html, and cartoonavatar -I have had issues with getting javascript codes to work on the html pages andlook the way they should

-    *Randa
+* Randa

-        -Responsibilities: API Routes for Posts, Post Creation Form, Mocha-Chai Testing, Heroku Deployment,JawsDB   setup, and Cartoon Avatar NPM Package.
+    -Responsibilities: API Routes for Posts, Post Creation Form, Mocha-Chai Testing Heroku Deployment,JawsDB   setup, and Cartoon Avatar NPM Package.
-        -Setting up the Mocha-Chai configuration to run the specific 5.1.0 version, accept the correct BDD styling, and to ignore eslint errors while testing.
+    -Setting up the Mocha-Chai configuration to run the specific 5.1.0 version,accept the correct BDD styling, and to ignore eslint errors while testing.

-    *Luke
+* Luke

     -I was responsible in getting the database, readMe, and models with Dylan.
-        -I had issues in writing some of the post models code where I need it to be. also in get the readMe to      display right.
+    -I had issues in writing some of the post models code where I need it to be.also in get the readMe to      display right.